onflow/flow-cli/docs/project-contracts.md

 ## Define Contract Deployment Targets

-Once a contract is registered, it can then be assigned to one or more deployment targets.
+Once a contract is added, it can then be assigned to one or more deployment targets.

-A deployment target is an account at which the contract will be deployed.
+A deployment target is an account to which the contract will be deployed.
 In a typical project, a contract has one deployment target per network (e.g. Emulator, Testnet, Mainnet).

 Deployment targets are defined in the `"deploy"` section of your `flow.json` file.